kadena-io/kuro/README.md

 ## Introduction

-Juno is a BFT Consensus-based Distributed Cryptoledger providing an alternative to current Blockchain-based Smart-Contract systems.
+Kadena is a BFT Consensus-based Distributed Cryptoledger providing an alternative to current Blockchain-based Smart-Contract systems.

 Blockchain-based approaches to Smart Contract systems are a mismatch for many enterprise applications, as they are purpose-built for *anonymous participation*, necessitating computationally-intensive solutions fault-tolerance and consensus (ie mining, proof-of-stake).
 Enterprise applications generally have no need to support anonymous actors, so the utility of using consensus algorithms like Paxos or Raft is clear.
 However no clear solution exists that can provide the Byzantine fault-tolerant (BFT) features of a blockchain on a consensus platform.

-Enter Juno, "hardening" the [Raft][Raft] consensus protocol with BFT features.
-Juno started as a fork of the [Tangaroa][Tangaroa Paper] project, which sought to enhance Raft with BFT features like crypto-signatures of all messages, incremental hashing, and independent commit-proof verification.
+Enter Kadena, "hardening" the [Raft][Raft] consensus protocol with BFT features.
+Kadena started as a fork of the [Tangaroa][Tangaroa Paper] project, which sought to enhance Raft with BFT features like crypto-signatures of all messages, incremental hashing, and independent commit-proof verification.

-With its "BFT-hardened" Raft, Juno achieves vastly greater throughput than traditional Blockchain-based approaches.
+With its "BFT-hardened" Raft, Kadena achieves vastly greater throughput than traditional Blockchain-based approaches.
 Our demo shows latencies in the 5ms range (compared with seconds or minutes in Blockchain solutions) and throughput upward of 2000 transactions a second.

 ## First Principles